labring/sealos/docs/4.0/docs/lifecycle-management/advanced-guide/build-image-using-registry-sync.md

 ## How to Start the New Feature

+> Sealos v4.3.0 and later versions support this function by default.

 Starting the new feature is very simple, just add an environment variable before you build the image.
 This feature supports both build and merge commands.

 ```shell